Giavonator/61040-portfolio/assignments/assignment1.md

 As someone who regularly attends practices, but doesn't get too much playing time, it sometimes can be frustrating when your attendance isn't being accounted for.
 On top of this, due to our sub par attendance tracking system, our practices/games consistently have an unreliable number of players.
 This combines to difficulty in planning practices/games and them being unreliable metrics for individual playing time.

 #### 3.3.2 Key Stakeholders
   1. Captain (Essentially Coach/Player role): The impact of the problem is that the captain has very limited data with attendance and stats to determine who plays the next game.
   2. Regular Player: The biggest problem as a player who is consistently there that doesn't get playing time is that as players we don't know what is being considered when deciding playing time.
 By bringing in hard numbers a general sense of transparence would be brought to the team.
   3. Outside Viewer (Non team member): People outside the team have zero way of knowing who is attending or how they are doing.

 #### 3.3.3 Evidence/Comparables
+  1. [Organized Scheduling Boosts Performance](https://blog.callplaybook.com/blog/organized-schedules-boost-team-performance): By having a unified place to see which players will be attending practices can cultivate a better team culture and in turn improve athletic performance.
+  2. [Negative Effects of Stats in Sports](https://www.hottimeinoldtown.com/2011/2/9/1983199/proprietary-stat-tracking-bad-for-fans-teams-and-soccer): Historical data has shown that there are several downsides when starting to track stats in sports, the can decrease enjoyment from fans and players.
+  3. [Problem with Soccer Stats](https://sites.duke.edu/wcwp/2020/03/01/the-difficulty-of-statistically-analyzing-match-performance/): Soccer simply doesn't have that many easily collectable stats as the game is increadibly dynamic.
+Making it one of the worst sports for stat analysis.
+  4. [Time Needed for Good Stat Tracking](https://phillysoccerpage.net/2017/04/06/on-advanced-stats-in-soccer-part-one-navigating-the-soccer-data-desert/): It take a lot of time and effort to reach a point of soccer statistcal analysis that you get in depth results and insights.
+  5. [Importance of Practicing](https://elestoque.org/2018/04/11/sports/practice-perfect-analyzing-importance-daily-sports-practice-attendance/): By regularly attending practice your match performance will greatly improve.
+Tracking who is actually going to practice can help teams properly slect their starting 11 players.
+  6. [Importance of Stats in Athletics](https://statistics.community/article/The_use_of_statistics_in_sports_and_athletics.html): Performance can be subjective, but stats provide a real objective answer on how players are doing and their improvements over time.
+  7. [How to Use Stats Properly](https://us.humankinetics.com/blogs/excerpt/keeping-stats-and-knowing-how-to-use-them?srsltid=AfmBOoqUkgxPQaVHVhwMz82ZoDCRV2_t2ell9YbJg3D5IiJa_cq0t5rt): Even relatively small stats that are kept track, like percent attendance at practices, can inform coaches/captains in making the appropriate decissions on who gets to play.
+  8. [Comparable - Google Sheets](https://www.google.com/search?q=google+sheets&rlz=1C5CHFA_enUS1088US1088&oq=google+sheets&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg7MgcIAhAAGI8CMgYIAxBFGEAyBggEEEUYPDIGCAUQRRg8MgYIBhBFGDzSAQgxNDkwajBqN6gCALACAA&sourceid=chrome&ie=UTF-8): Easy self marking attendance and what team currently uses, doesn't inherently provide historical data and must be manually updated.
+  9. [Comparable - ShotTracker](https://shottracker.com/): AI tools used to keep thorough track of stats for games in real time, but costs way too much money for what we'd need it.
+  10. [Comparable - GameChanger](https://gc.com/): All inclusive app featuring game livestreaming, attendance, stats, but ultimately it has significantly too many options that make it very costly.

 #### 3.3.4 Potential Features
 ##### 3.3.4.1 Team History